By Olivia Angelescu

 - Close your eyes and relax.
-Imagine we are 2 years from now.
-You worked really hard and now you have your own successful business you just LOVE.
+Imagine we are two years from now.
+You worked really hard and now you have your own successful business you LOVE.
 Imagine yourself during one day of your life: waking up in the morning, preparing for work, leaving for work, entering your office, looking at your to-do list for the day.
 What images come to your mind?
 Where and are you working from?
 What are you doing?
 How are you feeling?

 Then open your eyes and build up around those images until you have your ideal business model clear.

-4. Refining your ideas (estimated time: 1 hour).
+4. Refining your ideas – 1 hour

 Now you have a list of possible business ideas to work with and you also know what business type is better for you.
 It is time we prioritize.
 Go through the list of ideas you have on your list and cross off any idea which: